 Bloodaxe's first full-length feature film released on DVD

-To Do Wid Me is a film portrait of Benjamin Zephaniah by Pamela Robertson-Pearce drawing on both live performances and informal interviews.
-It shows him performing his poetry for different audiences and talking about his work, life, beliefs and much else.
+To Do Wid Me is both a Selected Poems by Benjamin Zephaniah and a film portrait of Benjamin Zephaniah by Pamela Robertson-Pearce drawing on both live performances and informal interviews.
+The film shows him performing his poetry for different audiences and talking about his work, life, beliefs and much else.
 You see him live on stage at Ledbury Poetry Festival, Newcastle's Live Theatre, Hexham's Queen's Hall and Brunel University, and engaging with school children at Keats House in London, where he was writer-in-residence.
 As well as the main film, the DVD also has a bonus feature: music videos made by Zephaniah with the Beta Brothers.

 This is a new concept in poetry publishing: not a book with a DVD but a DVD-book.
 The book supplements the film and includes the texts of all the poems and songs from the film and videos.
 (But because the DVD is a free giveaway inside the book, it is classed as a book not a DVD so you don't have to pay VAT, hence the great price.)
 The DVD is PAL format compatible with DVD players in most countries apart from Canada, Japan, Mexico, Philippines, Taiwan and the United States but playable on laptops produced for those countries.